ionic-team/ionic-docs/src/content/components.md

 A floating action button (FAB) is a circular button that performs the primary, or most common, action on a screen.
 It floats above the content of the page and is normally colored either the primary or secondary color of the app.

-## Footer

-The footer component is a root component that is fixed to the bottom of the page.
-Footers can contain any HTML and are normally used with buttons.

 ## Grid

 Grid is a powerful mobile-first system for building custom layouts.
 The Grid component can be used to ensure your app looks great on any device.
 It is heavily influenced by Bootstrap's grid system.

-## Header

-Headers are a root component of a page that is fixed to the top of that page.
-It is normally used with `ion-title` to display the title of your app.

 ## Infinite Scroll